 Yea – I get that.
 Because I have thought many times myself.

-But I have a question for you.
+But I have a question for you:

 Are you a treasure to your husband?
 Do your children honor you?
 Is your home a happy and joyful place to be?

-On Tuesday I blogged about how my creativity and frugality were causing tension in the home.
+In my post What Submission Really Means, I blogged about how my creativity and frugality were causing tension in the home.
 Though I’m sure my husband appreciated my efforts, he wasn’t terribly impressed with the outcome.